rubyzhao/Sine-Wave-with-Basic-SVG/README.md

-## Manually Performace test results using performance.getEntries() from console of Chrome
+## Manually performace test results using performance.getEntries() from console of Chrome

 This is further investigation for [Big different window.performance.timing results for repeat test on the same page](https://github.com/GoogleChrome/puppeteer/issues/5110)